Blazemeter/helm-crane/README.md

 ## [10.0] Changelog:

 - 1.3.0 - Chart can support image-override configuration. gridProxy is in working configuration.
-Resource limit/requests are now configurable for crane and child resources.
+Resource (CPU & MEM) limit/requests are now configurable for crane and child resources and also for ephemeral storage.
 Simplified nesting and values configuration.
-Chart can now work with non-default serviceAccount.
-Minor fixes & calibrations.
+The chart can now work with non-default serviceAccount.
+Tolerations, nodeSelector and labels can be set for Crane and child resources separately, with Major fixes & calibrations.
 - 1.2.3 - Chart can work with resource requests & limits, similarly the ephemeral storage requests & limits can be configured.
 - 1.2.2 - Chart now supports gridProxy deployment configurations
 - 1.2.1 - Chart now supports node selectors and tolerations